Skip to main content

 Description of the activity

-Data processing of public employees: current position data, data on previously held positions, data on job provision processes, time control data (also includes processing of biometric data, fingerprint), license and permit data (includes temporary, permanent and absolute disability), data economic data, certain health data, family data (for payroll management, for the application of “reconciliation”, etc.).
+Processing of data of public employees: current position data, data on previously held positions, data on job provision processes, time control data, data on licenses and permits (including temporary, permanent and absolute disability), economic data, certain health data, family data (for payroll management, for the application of “reconciliation”, etc.).

 Purpose

-Management of personnel, civil servant and labor, assigned to the AEAT, so that this entity can comply with its legal obligations in personnel matters (payment of remuneration, granting of permits and licenses, awarding of jobs through the established procedures legally, change of administrative situations, granting of social action aid, and other actions provided for by current legislation).
+Management of personnel, civil servants and employees, assigned to the AEAT, so that this entity can comply with its legal obligations in personnel matters (payment of salaries, granting of permits and licenses, awarding of jobs through the procedures provided for by law, change of administrative situations and other actions provided for by current legislation, which do not have a differentiated treatment in the AEAT Registry of Processing Activities).

-Management of employees assigned to the AEAT, so that this entity can carry out actions to control compliance with the obligations of the personnel at its service.
+Management of employees assigned to the AEAT, so that this entity can carry out actions to control compliance with the obligations of the personnel in its service.

 Legitimation

-Article 6 of Regulation 2016/679 (EU), relating to the legality of processing, in section 1, letter b) states that “The processing will be legal if at least one of the following conditions is met: (…) b) the processing is necessary for the execution of a contract to which the interested party is a party or for the application at the request of the interested party of pre-contractual measures (…)”.
+Additionally, Article 6.1.b of Regulation 2016/679 (EU) states that “The processing shall be lawful if at least one of the following conditions is met: (…) b) the processing is necessary for the performance of a contract to which the data subject is a party or in order to take steps at the request of the data subject prior to entering into a contract (…)”.

-By virtue of this precept, the processing of data is lawful, and will not require consent, when the processing of data is carried out for the fulfillment of contractual relations of an employment nature.
+Under this provision, data processing is lawful and does not require consent when the data processing is carried out for the fulfillment of contractual relationships of an employment or administrative law nature.

-This provision would also cover the processing of data of public employees, although their relationship is not contractual in the strict sense.
+This provision would also cover the processing of data of public employees, even if their relationship is not contractual in the strict sense.

 Sometimes, in order to comply with its obligations in relation to public employees, the Administration must process certain data referred to in the EU Regulation, in its article 9, as “special categories of data".

-Thus, article 9.1 of the aforementioned Regulation states that “The processing of data that reveals ethnic or racial origin, political opinions, religious or philosophical convictions, or union membership, and the processing of data are prohibited. genetic data, biometric data aimed at uniquely identifying a natural person, data relating to health or data relating to the sexual life or sexual orientations of a natural person.
+Thus, Article 9.1 of the aforementioned Regulation states that “The processing of data revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade union membership, and the processing of genetic data, biometric data aimed at uniquely identifying a natural person, data relating to the health or data relating to a natural person's sex life or sexual orientation shall be prohibited.”

 However, in section 2, a series of exceptions are established in which such data may be processed.
-Specifically, letter b) of this section 2 indicates the following: “Section 1 will not apply when one of the following circumstances occurs: (…) b) the processing is necessary for the fulfillment of obligations and the exercise of specific rights of the data controller or the interested party in the field of labor law and social security and protection (…)”.
+Specifically, letter b) of this section 2 indicates the following: “Paragraph 1 shall not apply where one of the following circumstances applies: (…) b) the processing is necessary for the fulfilment of obligations and the exercise of specific rights of the controller or the data subject in the field of labour law and social security and protection (…)”.

 Details

-• NIF/DNI, SS/Mutuality No., Name and Surname, Personal Registration No., Image/Voice (photography), vehicle data
+• NIF/DNI, SS/Mutuality number, Name and Surname, Personal Registration Number, Image/Voice (photograph), vehicle data

-• Family data (marital status, number of children, dependent ascendants...)
+• Family information (marital status, number of children, dependent ascendants, etc.)

 • Academic and professional data